kuljitsingh-crypto/plugable-authentication/readme.md

     "Default: null.
 Example: '10h'/'7d'.
 It is used to modify the token expires time.
 By default, the token expires in 1 day.",
   verifyAuthKeyOnCreation:
     'Default: false.
-If you want to mark your authentication key (email) as verified on creation, set as true.', };
+If you want to mark your authentication key (email) as verified on creation, set as true.',
+  sanitizeObjectBeforeAdd: 'Default true.
+Sanitize metadata,privateData and publicData before adding to the database.'
+};

 const authInstance = new PlugableAuthentication({